Where To Stay In George Town When You Visit Penang

 Yeng Keng Hotel (Bright Yellow Ochre) (c.
 1900s)

-Elegant and stylish Yeng Keng Hotel was an Anglo-Indian bungalow residence in the 1800s.
+The elegant and stylish Yeng Keng Hotel was an Anglo-Indian bungalow residence in the 1800s.

 The premises has a signature Yeng Keng Cafe Bar and Restaurant with mouth-watering old skool Hainanese delights.